Andrea Denver

-Andrea Salerno (born May 8, 1991), known professionally as Andrea Denver, is an Italian fashion model based in New York City.
+Andrea Salerno (born May 3, 1991), known professionally as Andrea Denver, is an Italian fashion model based in New York City.

 Early life

 Denver was born in Verona, Italy, in 1991 as Andrea Salerno.
 He studied for a degree in Communication Science at the University of Verona, graduating in 2013.
 Denver has a degree in communication from the University of Verona.

 In 2014, he moved to the United States to study for a master's degree in communication.
 While in Miami, he was first scouted and signed by Wilhelmina Models.
 He garnered attention after featuring in Jennifer Lopez's "I Luh Ya Papi" and Taylor Swift's "Blank Space", and following rumors of a relationship with pop singer Madonna.

 In September 2019, he appeared in the British Television series The Circle on Channel 4 as a potential contestant during Episode 16.

+In 2020, he took part in the fourth edition of Grande Fratello VIP, the Italian celebrity version of Big Brother (franchise).
+He reached the final episode, where he was eliminated, narrowly missing out on a place in the final.

 In 2021, Denver appeared in the inaugural season of Bravo's Winter House, filmed in Vermont.
-He later joined the cast of Summer House as a main cast member for the sixth season, appeared in a friend of capacity for the seventh season, and as a guest star for the eighth season.
+He later joined the cast of Summer House as a main cast member for the sixth season, appeared in a friend of capacity for the seventh season, and as a guest star for the eighth and tenth season.
+In 2025 he returned to Bravo as a main cast member on his third show with the network, the new Summer House spin-off In the City (American TV series) set in New York City.